amcginlay/eva-webhook-demo/README.md

 ## Try out a real event

-Use the webhook app to subscribe to the `healthwatch.health.check.opsman.available` and stop the OPs Manager VM.
+Use the webhook app to subscribe to the `healthwatch.health.check.opsman.available` and stop the Ops Manager VM.
-Healthwatch will take a minute or two to observe the outage.
+Healthwatch will take a minute or two to observe the outage and the webhook endpoint will be invoked shortly after.